 Superfast broadband (SFBB)

-is now available in Thursby for some of the Parish.
+is now available in Thursby for most of the Parish.

-You should be able to purchase SFBB if your phone is connected to cabinet 1 and you live within 1.4km of the BT cabinet.
+You should be able to purchase SFBB if your phone is connected to a cabinet and you live within 1.4km of the BT cabinet.

 You can check this using the BT broadband availability checker if you are currently with BT otherwise you will need to contact your service provider e.g. Sky

 If SFBB is available for your phone number you can then check the cost of purchasing with the various providers in this area – see Connecting Cumbria Web site for further details.
 Please ensure you are not tied into an existing contract with your service provider as your service provider may not be willing to move the contract to the new service.

 It was reported at the hub coordinators meeting that some service providers may be reluctant to transfer customers to SFBB as they make a larger profit on copper connections than fibre optic – so shop around if your service provider says they cannot provide it.

 Openreach have enable a lot of slots on the Thursby cabinet and assure us that there are sufficient slots available in the cabinet to meet current demand in Thursby, so if your supplier tells you there is no availability, that is not the case.